pmonks/alfresco-bulk-import/CONTRIBUTING.md

  * for code contributions, follow [Alfresco's coding standards](https://wiki.alfresco.com/wiki/Coding_Standards).
  * for documentation contributions, follow the general structure, language, and tone of the existing docs (####TODO: link this once issue #17 is addressed).
- * keep PRs cohesive - if you have multiple contributions, please submit them in independent PRs.
+ * keep PRs small and cohesive - if you have multiple contributions, please submit them as independent PRs.
- * reference issue #s if your PR address an issue.
+ * reference issue #s if your PR has anything to do with an issue (even if it doesn't address it).
  * minimise "spurious" changes (e.g. whitespace shenanigans).
- * ensure all new files include an appropriate header comment block, containing (at minimum) license (Apache v2.0, preferably) and copyright information.
+ * ensure all new files include an appropriate header comment block, containing at least the license (Apache v2.0, preferably) and copyright information.

 ## Commit and PR Messages